bilala45/reaction-timer/README.md

-# reaction-timer
+# Reaction Timer

 ## About

-A reaction timer game built using Vue.js
+A reaction timer game built using Vue.js, a front end JavaScript framework.

 ## Project setup